IgnacioDassori/frp-workshop/README.md

 ![hiddenfiles](images/hiddenfiles.png)

-Then, on Github repository, go to Settings >> Deploy Keys >> Add Deploy Key.
+Then, on Github go to Settings >> SSH and GPG Keys >> New SSH key.
 You will need to paste the contents and give the key a name.
 That's it!
 Check if it worked by cloning this repository using ssh:

 ```bash
 git clone git@github.com:IgnacioDassori/test_repository.git
 ```

+This will allow you to push and pull without having to give any credentials.